wultra/docucheck/docs/Configuration-File.md

 **Addional notes:**

 - It's not recommended to combine `homeFile` and `singleDocumentFile`.
 If both values are set, then `homeFile` is ignored.

+**Effective values**

+The default values for this structure can also be configured in `Config.GlobalParameters`.
+The effective value is then determined by following order:

+1. Per repository configuration has the highest priority
+1. Global configuration
+1. Default value is the fallback, if no other structure defines the value

+This rule is not followed for `ignoredFiles` array.
+In this situation, the effective array is calculated as a combination from all levels.

 **Examples:**